Though Rubber plants propagate best in the soil for sturdy support, rooting in water is necessary for faster root growth.

 Ensure the leaf is healthy to ensure it provides necessary functions like photosynthesis and gaseous exchange.

 Step 5: Submerge the Cutting in the Water

 It’s time to submerge the cutting in water.
-Once you cut a healthy stem with healthy leaves, you can propagate in water easily.
+You can propagate in water easily once you cut a healthy stem with healthy leaves.

 Take a small glass jar and fill it with clean water.
 Now, carefully submerge the cutting.